CalvinMT/M1-INFO/First Half/TLI/TP-1/README.md

 ### Menu & Toolbar

 The menu and the toolbar both make use of `Actions` to call the appropriate action after an item or a button press.

+The toolbar buttons all have the same fixed maximum size.